maximilian-heeg/xenium-segmentation/README.md

     /*********************************
     Merging
     *********************************/
     // Threshold for stitching.
-If the IOU for two cells is greater that the threshold, they will be merged merge.iou_threshold = 0.2
+If the IOU for two cells is greater than the threshold, they will be merged merge.iou_threshold = 0.2